-Canyoning is a combination of lots of fun stuff all bunched into one exciting activity.
+Canyoning is one of the newer Abel Tasman activities.
+It is a combination of lots of fun stuff all bunched into one exciting activity.
 Trips normally start with a walk through beautiful scenery.
-Then it’s time to get the rubber suits on and start making our way down the canyon.
-We jump off cliffs into deep pools below, slide down water polished shutes and abseil besides or sometimes even through showering waterfalls.
+Then it’s time to get the rubber suits on and start making your way down the canyon.
+We jump off cliffs into deep pools below, slide down water polished chutes and abseil besides or sometimes even through showering waterfalls.
 Most of the time you’ll be surrounded by steep walls covered in moss and ferns.
 And of course your guides will make sure you know exactly what to do.
 Going on a trip is the only way anyone can get to see these stunning places and experience all the fun stuff Mother Nature throws at you.

 We can take non-swimmers but it is very important that you tell us when you book.
 The wetsuits make you float really well so as long as you are a happy floater you can come.
 High flow trips and certain advanced trips are not recommended for non-swimmers.
 We have an almost dry canyon where you’ll only get wet up to your waist.
 Please contact us to discuss the options.